marijeterwal/cPCOH/README.md

 Partial coherence was introduced in Rosenberg et al., Journal of Neuroscience Methods, 1998.
 Like normal coherence, partial coherence captures the frequency-resolved correlation of a pair of interest.
 In computing the partial coherence, the influences of all other recording sites in the data set are conditioned out, hence removing spurious coherence introduced by shared inputs to the pair of interest, volume conduction, etc. Partial coherence can not be reliably computed for datasets that contain a high number of recording sites or few trials.
 Instead, conditioning can be performed using averages of randomly grouped recording sites.
 When this grouping is repeated multiple times a consensus partial coherence can be established, i.e. consensus-based partial coherence.

 This Matlab code implements the consensus-based partial coherence method presented in Ter Wal et al., NeuroImage, 2018 (https://doi.org/10.1016/j.neuroimage.2018.06.011)
 The code computes the time- and scale-resolved wavelet coherence across trials on FieldTrip-style data structures.
-It contains a sample dataset and an example script that demonstrates how the code can be used.
+It comes with a sample dataset and an example script that demonstrates how the code can be used.

 ## Prerequisites